facebookresearch/VMZ/tutorials/models.md

 | R2.5D-34 | 32x112x112 | Optical Flow | Sports1M+Kinetics  | 55.9   | 68.2    | 88    | [link](https://www.dropbox.com/s/30zj1t9xte5vy64/r2.5d_d34_l32_ft_sports1m_optical_flow.pkl?dl=0)|
 | R2.5D-34 | 32x112x112 | RGB | Sports1M+Kinetics  | 63.9   | 74.2    | 92.1    | [link](https://www.dropbox.com/s/odd9smqn2t54run/r2.5d_d34_l32_ft_sports1m.pkl?dl=0)|

-These models are presented in Table 5 of the [paper](https://128.84.21.199/pdf/1711.11248.pdf) with R(2+1)D trained from scratch or pre-trained on [Sports1M](https://cs.stanford.edu/people/karpathy/deepvideo) then finetuned on Kinetics.
+These models are presented in Table 5 of the [paper](https://128.84.21.199/pdf/1711.11248.pdf) with R(2+1)D trained from scratch or pre-trained on [Sports1M](https://cs.stanford.edu/people/karpathy/deepvideo) then fine-tuned on Kinetics.
 The models are evaluated using **dense prediction** similar to I3D.
 We densely sample clips from video, and for each clip we extract prediction for its center crop.
 The clip predictions are averaged to make video prediction.
 To reproduce these numbers, you need to use `extract_features.py` to compute prediction for clips and then aggregate the predictions.

 ```
 sh scripts/extract_feature_kinetics.sh